**This article is continuously updated with the latest developments.

 - Telecom operator sends citizens’ movement data to the government

-In the latest round of easing, limitations on public life will be lifted on 1 May, Health Minister Rudolf Anschober (Greens) told a press conference on 28 April.
-People will once again be allowed to leave their homes without having to state a reason if stopped by the police.
-However, they will still have to keep a one metre distance from one another and wear masks in shops and public transport.
+People were allowed to leave their homes without having to state a reason if stopped by the police.
+However, everyone still had to keep a one-metre distance from one another and wear masks in shops and public transport.

-This news is the latest in government’s exit strategy, which was first rolled out on 6 April.
-On that day, the government announced that small shops could assume activity as of 14 April and gave a timeline for restarting restaurants and hotels in mid-May.
+The government’s exit strategy was first rolled out on 6 April, when the government announced that small shops could assume activity as of 14 April and gave a timeline for restarting restaurants and hotels in mid-May.